facebookarchive/HALE-Specific-Flight-Control-Design-Toolbox/Readme.md

 -

 ## Examples
-- Set the UseCustomModel flag to 1 in "utilities/OptimizeAquilaClaws_Discrete_GS.m" and follow the steps to design the preliminary flight control laws for a HALE aircraft (ASWING model)  .
+- Set the UseCustomModel flag to 1 in "utilities/OptimizeAquilaClaws_Discrete_GS.m" and follow the steps to design the preliminary flight control laws for a HALE aircraft (an ASWING ROM model) model provided.
+Using the sample model, the control design process can be exercised on the toolbox.

 ## Join the HALE-Specific-Flight-Control-Design-Toolbox community
 See the CONTRIBUTING file for how to help out.